RTmtfiallos/IDS-AKS-Accelerator/README.md

 The AKS Deployment helper will provide a set of parameters and scripts to make deployment simple and fully automated.
 It uses several preset configurations, patterns, and building blocks to guide configuration decisions.

-If requirements change, or if there is a need for another AKS Cluster you can simply ceate a new set of deployment files to use whenever needed.
+If requirements change, or if there is a need for another AKS Cluster you can simply create a new set of deployment files to use whenever needed.

 We've broken it down to 2 sets of principles to help balance flexibility, function, and costs; **Operations & Security Principles.**